Geniools/ceh-elastic-stack/README.md

 RDP_SERVER_IP=x.x.x.x:port
 ```

-Afterwards, you can connect to the RDP server by specifying the IP address **of the linux server** running the hoenypot.
+Afterwards, you can connect to the RDP server by specifying the IP address **of the linux server** running the honeypot.

 This honeypot is delivered together with the *PyRDP Player*, which is a GUI application meant to open and visualize the RDP connections captured by the hoenypot.